 - Go for brands that have a reputation for building ecologically friendly vehicles.

-- The older a car, the less its production costs weigh into its ecological footprint, but the higher – presumably – its petrol emissions.
+- The older a car, the less its production costs weigh into its ecological footprint.
+At the same time, its petrol emissions will presumably we higher.
 Try to find a sensible balance between these two aspects.

 The more you take these aspects into consideration, the more you’ll be able to find a car that is both cheap and ecologically friendly – and the more you’ll be able to contribute to the environment even on a shoestring budget.